-It’s no coincidence that the TeckNet Professional Ergonomic Mouse, which came at the top of our list overall, is a gaming mouse.
-Gamers often put their hands and wrists under a lot of pressure, and ergonomic mouse manufacturers are starting to realise that there’s a huge market for ergonomic gaming mice.
+- Best for Gaming: It’s no coincidence that the TeckNet Professional Ergonomic Optical Mouse, which came at the top of our list overall, is a gaming mouse.
+Gamers often put their hands and wrists under a lot of pressure, and ergonomic mouse manufacturers are starting to realize that there’s a huge market for ergonomic gaming mice.
 If you want a comfortable mouse that looks great and has tight responses and a lot of customization options, this is the mouse for you.

-We’ve only classed the 3M Wired Ergonomic mouse as a medical device, and that’s probably the best bet if you’re already suffering from a pre-existing medical condition.
+- Best Medical Mouse: We’ve only classed the 3M Wired Ergonomic Optical Mouse as a medical device, and that’s probably the best bet if you’re already suffering from a pre-existing medical condition.
 Otherwise, most of the mice on our list should help to protect you from RSI and carpal tunnel, but the Logitech Wireless Trackball M570 is probably your best bet for a reasonably cheap medical-ish mouse.

-If the TeckNet Professional Ergonomic Mouse is the best gaming mouse then its little brother, the TeckNet Pro Ergonomic Optical Mouse, has to be the best hybrid device.
+- Best Hybrid Mouse: Whilst all the mice we’ve listed can be generally classified as hybrid, we can say that an entry from TeckNet is the most hybrid of all.
+If the TeckNet Professional Ergonomic Optical Mouse is the best gaming mouse then its little brother, the TeckNet Pro M003 2.4g Wireless Mouse, has to be the best hybrid device.
 It’s basically a gaming device that works wonders in a home office setting and delivers great results for a low price, which is why it’s a popular choice amongst all sorts of users.

 Best By Price

-The cheapest device on the list is the TeckNet Pro 2.4G mouse, but if you’re considering buying that then it’s worth spending a little bit more to get the TeckNet Professional Ergonomic Optical mouse, which was our top pick overall.
-Part of that decision was due to its reasonable price – it comes in at just $13.99.
+- Cheapest Mouse: The cheapest device on the list is the TeckNet Pro M003 2.4g Wireless Mouse, but if you’re considering buying that then it’s worth spending a little bit more to get the TeckNet Professional Ergonomic Optical Mouse, which was our top pick overall.

-The battle for the most expensive mouse is a close run thing between the two best devices for existing medical conditions.
-The 3M Wired Ergonomic Optical Mouse takes the crown at $63.99, but that’s a small price to pay for what’s effectively a medical device.
+- Most Expensive Mouse: The battle for the most expensive mouse is a close run thing between the two best devices for existing medical conditions.
+The 3M Wired Ergonomic Optical Mouse takes the crown, but that’s a small price to pay for what’s effectively a medical device.
 The Logitech MX Master Wireless Mouse comes a close second, but it’s a little more tied to productivity and prevention than to mitigating the symptoms of a pre-existing condition.

-This is calculated by dividing the price by the average rating, factoring in both their cost and their score from reviewers.
-There’s a clear winner here, and that’s the low-priced but high-rated TeckNet Pro 2.4G Ergonomic Wireless mouse.
-It looks great, it feels great, and it’ll do a great job for just $9.99.
+- Best Value for Money: This is calculated by dividing the price by the average rating, factoring in both their cost and their score from reviewers.
+There’s a clear winner here, and that’s the low-priced but high-rated TeckNet Pro M003 2.4g Wireless Mouse.
+It looks great, it feels great, and it’ll do a great job.

-Our best wired mouse is our best mouse overall, and part of the reason for that is that wired mice tend to offer superior handling and performance.
+- Best Wired Mouse: Our best wired mouse is our best mouse overall, and part of the reason for that is that wired mice tend to offer superior handling and performance.
 No matter how convinced a manufacturer is that their design will never drop the signal, you can be sure that at some point, under some conditions, it will.
-You won’t get that from the TeckNet Professional Ergonomic Optical mouse – just pure performance.
+You won’t get that from the TeckNet Professional Ergonomic Optical Mouse – just pure performance.

-This one’s easy.
-Get yourself the TeckNet Professional Ergonomic Optical mouse.
+- Our Best Pick: This one’s easy.
+Get yourself the TeckNet Professional Ergonomic Optical Mouse.
 You won’t regret it.

 What to look for

-Thanks to the very nature of ergonomic research and design, there are as many different ergonomic designs as there are people on the planet.
-That’s why you need to evaluate difference mice to figure out whether they meet your exact requirements.
+Thanks to the very nature of ergonomic research and design, there are many different ergonomic mice on the market today.
+That’s why you need to evaluate different mice to figure out whether they meet your exact requirements.
 Here are just some of the things that you’ll want to consider.

 - Size: Ergonomic mice come in all different shapes and sizes, and there’s nothing worse than splashing the cash on a new device only to find that it’s too big or too small to fit comfortably into your hand.
 Many shoppers put functionality first and forget that the actual size and physical dimensions of the mouse are what will ultimately make the biggest difference.